Onterio McCalebb

-Onterio McCalebb (born August 10, 1989) is an American football wide receiver who is a free agent.
-McCalebb garnered much attention with an impressive performance in the 40-yard dash at the 2013 NFL Combine, recording an official time of 4.28 seconds, the fastest by a running back.
-He played college football at Auburn where he was a member of the Tigers 2010 National Championship Team.
+Onterio McCalebb (born August 10, 1989) is an American former professional football player who was a wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Auburn Tigers, winning a national championship in 2010.
+McCalebb garnered much attention with an impressive performance in the 40-yard dash at the 2013 NFL Combine, recording an official time of 4.34 seconds, the fastest by a running back.

-Early years
+Early life

 McCalebb grew up in Fort Meade, Florida, raised primarily by his grandmother and father.

 McCalebb attended Fort Meade High School in Fort Meade, Florida, where he played football, basketball, and ran track.
 As a senior in 2007, McCalebb rushed for 1,995 yards and 27 touchdowns, while adding 11 receptions for 300 yards through the air.
 He also returned two kickoffs for touchdowns.
 In addition to being a volatile rusher and kick return, McCalebb was an All-State punter, averaging 45.3 net punting average.

 In track & field, McCalebb competed as a sprinter.
 At the 2008 1A Region 3 Meet, he earned a first-place finish in the 100-meter dash, recording a personal-best time of 10.90 seconds.
 He won the 200-meter dash at the 2008 FHSAA 1A T&F Championships, with a time of 22.44 seconds.
 In addition, he was also a member of the 4 × 100 m relay squad.

 Scout.com gave McCalebb a four-star rating and ranked him as the No. 38 running back in the nation in 2008.
 He visited Auburn, Clemson, Rutgers, and West Virginia before signing a letter of intent with Auburn.